- Every day, two women in the UK die from cervical cancer.

 I haven’t been sexually active for a long time?

 Many people have HPV for months or years without knowing it.
-So it’s important that you have regular smear tests if you have ever been sexually active.
+So it’s important that you have regular screening tests if you have ever been sexually active.

 I’ve been through the menopause?

-You still need to check your cervix is healthy.
+You still need to check if your cervix is healthy.
 Sometimes the test may be more uncomfortable because of dryness in the vagina after menopause.
-But your nurse or GP will have ways to reduce discomfort.
+But your nurse or GP will have ways to reduce discomfort, such as using a smaller speculum.

 You may not need a test.
 If you’re pregnant or have a new baby, tell your nurse or GP when you’re invited for a smear test.